Hamsavaram railway station

-Hamsavaram railway station (station code:HVM), is an Indian Railways station in Hamsavaram of East Godavari district in the Indian state of Andhra Pradesh.
+Hamsavaram railway station (station code:HVM), is an Indian Railways station in Hamsavaram of Kakinada district in the Indian state of Andhra Pradesh.
 It lies on the Howrah–Chennai main line.
 It is administered under Vijayawada railway division of South Coast Railway zone.
 It is 3378th most busiest railway station in India It halts 8 trains every day.

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and was opened for traffic.
 The southern part of the East Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.

 Classification

 In terms of earnings and outward passengers handled, Hamsavaram is categorized as a Non-Suburban Grade-6 (NSG-6) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–6 category station earns nearly crore and handles close to 1 million passengers.